greengypsy/my-eight-week-challenge/content/posts/week-1/tuesday.md

 Here's what I ate today:

 - Breakfast: One scrambled egg mixed with ricotta.
-- Lunch: The lean mince, cabbage, capsicum and mushroom dish again
+- Lunch: The lean mince, cabbage, capsicum and mushroom dish again.
 - Dinner: Lamb shanks with broth again with some asparagus.
 - Snacks:
-    - A full banana sliced up with peanut butter on each slice.
+    - A full banana sliced up with peanut butter on each slice (pre-workout snack).
     - Some YoPro high protein yoghurt with a few blueberries.

 <a href="tuesday.md#reference">Go back to Table of Contents</a>